 Joint ownership with a right of survivorship, or joint tenancy, is a common method of owning assets.
 Particularly with husbands and wives, it is a very common ownership method.
 Many people hear about joint tenancy as being a good estate planning tool – a way to transfer their assets to a loved one without court probate and without spending money on attorney’s fees.

 Joint tenancy is a good tool, but it can also cause problems.
-For instance:

 - If you name your 2nd spouse as a joint owner, you risk having your assets go to their family (step-kids) instead of your own family.